-Application for approval of the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2017-2020.
+Application for approval of the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2021-2024

-- [1] An application has been made for approval of an enterprise agreement known as the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2017-2020 (the Agreement).
+- [1] An application has been made for approval of an enterprise agreement known as the Universities Admissions Centre (NSW & ACT) Proprietary Limited Enterprise Agreement 2021-2024 (the Agreement).
 The application was made pursuant to s.185 of the Fair Work Act 2009 (the Act).
-It has been made by Universities Admissions Centre (NSW & ACT) Pty Limited T/A Universities Admissions Centre (NSW & ACT).
-The agreement is a single enterprise agreement. - [2] On the basis of the material contained in the application and accompanying statutory declaration, I am satisfied that each of the requirements of ss.186, 187 and 188 as are relevant to this application for approval have been met. - [3] Pursuant to s.205(2) of the Act, the model consultation term prescribed by the Fair Work Regulations 2009 is taken to be a term of the Agreement. - [4] The CPSU, the Community and Public Sector Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2) and based on the statutory declaration provided by the organisation, I note that the Agreement covers the organisation.

-[5] The Agreement was approved on 23 May 2017 and, in accordance with s.54, will operate from 30 May 2017.
-The nominal expiry date of the Agreement is 31 January 2020.
+It has been made by Universities Admissions Centre (NSW & ACT) Pty Ltd. The Agreement is a single enterprise agreement. - [2] The Employer has provided written undertakings.
+A copy of the undertakings is attached in Annexure A. I am satisfied that the undertakings will not cause financial detriment to any employee covered by the Agreement and that the undertakings will not result in substantial changes to the Agreement.
+The undertakings are taken to be a term of the agreement. - [3] Subject to the undertakings referred to above, I am satisfied that each of the requirements of ss.186, 187, 188 and 190 as are relevant to this application for approval have been met. - [4] Pursuant to s.205(2) of the Act, the model consultation term prescribed by the Fair Work Regulations 2009 is taken to be a term of the Agreement. - [5] The Community and Public Sector Union being a bargaining representative for the Agreement, has given notice under s.183 of the Act that it wants the Agreement to cover it.
+In accordance with s.201(2) I note that the Agreement covers the organisation. - [6] The Agreement is approved and, in accordance with s.54 of the Act, will operate from seven days from the date of this approval.
+The nominal expiry date of the Agreement is 30 June 2024.